April 29th

 It is not about the ambiance and the setting as much as it is about the company kept.
 There should be a common goal, a productive direction and an enjoyable experience when in one's company.
 If none of it is practical, then it is better to have no company at all.
 The poet curtly says that one will have a blessed time meandering on the mountains and caves of a forest with wild animals rather than savoring the company of the ludicrous, even if the venue is Heaven itself!

 Many times, the company of the idiotic brings about adverse consequences for the others around.
 There is no fruitful outcome for anyone.
-Time and efforts go futile or even become detrimental to one's progress.
+Time and effort go futile or even become detrimental to one's progress.
 Time and again, it has been seen that 'bad company corrupts good character'.
 Isn't it better to keep your sanity than working on redoing it again!

 Someone jokingly said, 'Go to heaven for the climate and to hell for the company'!
 In reality, if the company is bad, reject the climate too :).